-Bette-Jo Hughes: "The BC Government is transforming, and we need I.T. professionals at all levels to help us enable that transformation.
-But it’s not just about the technology.
-It’s about looking at ways we can improve the delivery of services to citizens and businesses across the province and transform the way our employees work.
+Bette-Jo Hughes: "The B.C.
+Government is transforming, and we need IT professionals at all levels to help us enable that transformation.
+But it’s not just about the technology, it’s about looking at ways we can improve the delivery of services to citizens and businesses across the province and transform the way our employees work.

-"I’m Betty-Jo Hughes and I’m the government’s chief information officer.
+"I’m Betty-Jo Hughes and I’m the government’s Chief Information Officer.

 "There are many benefits to working in the BC Public Service.
 We offer a comprehensive compensation and benefits package and a family-friendly environment.
-We support the ongoing education and development of our employees and you have an opportunity for incredible career progression across a broad range of sectors — things like vendor management, service delivery, security, privacy, identity management — whatever your interest, we’ve got a job for you.
+We support the ongoing education and development of our employees, and you have an opportunity for incredible career progression across a broad range of sectors — things like vendor management, service delivery, security, privacy, identity management — whatever your interest, we’ve got a job for you.